apache/tomee/examples/cdi-alternative-and-stereotypes/README.md

 # Introduction

-CDI is a revolution for Java EE world.
+CDI is a revolution for the Java EE world.
 This specification is the best one to avoid coupling between classes.

 This example simply aims to override bindings at runtime to simplify mocking work.